 Born in 1984, Brandon Stanton is a photographer and creator of Humans of New York, an online photography project that’s become a global phenomenon, propelling him onto the list of Time Magazine's ‘30 Under 30 People Changing The World’.
 But he wasn’t always so creatively focused.

 Instead, as a young man, Stanton went into finance and worked as a bonds trader.
-His plan was to make money first, save it, and maybe do something artistic later in life.
+He planned to make money first, save it, and maybe do something artistic later in life.
 But the misery of doing something that failed to fulfil him creatively ended up taking its toll.
 And so when he eventually lost his job, it gave him the push he needed to make a dramatic career U-turn.

 2. Hermann Zapf